andong777/FruitWar/README.md

 # To-do

-- set game background according to stage number.
+- modify area to spawn bricks.
 - add music and fx.
 - stretch several background pictures to fit for mobile screens.
 - more animations: ball, scene transition, etc.